CloudVE/cloudbridge/docs/topics/event_system.rst

 Handler Types
 -------------
 Each Event Handler has a type, which determines how it's invoked.
-There are currently two supported types: `SUBSCRIPTION, and RESULT_SUBSCRIPTION.
+There are currently two supported types: `SUBSCRIPTION`, and `RESULT_SUBSCRIPTION`.
-Handlers of SUBSCRIPTION type are simple listeners, who intercept the main function arguments but do not modify them.
+Handlers of `SUBSCRIPTION` type are simple listeners, who intercept the main function arguments but do not modify them.
 They are independent of any previous or future handler, and have no return value.
 Their associated callback function expects the exact same parameters as the main function.
-Handlers of RESULT_SUBSCRIPTION type are similar to SUBSCRIPTION handlers, but have access to the last non-null return value from any previous handler.
+Handlers of `RESULT_SUBSCRIPTION` type are similar to `SUBSCRIPTION` handlers, but have access to the last non-null return value from any previous handler.
 They are similarly listeners, intercepting arguments without modifying them and do not return any value.
-Their associated callback will however be called with an additional keyword parameter named 'callback_result' holding the last non-null return value from any previous handler.
+Their associated callback will however be called with an additional keyword parameter named `callback_result` holding the last non-null return value from any previous handler.
 The callback function thus needs to accept such a parameter.